 We must forgive those who have sinned against us if we expect our Savior to forgive us of our sins (Math 6:14-15, 9:6).

 Matt 6:13 And lead us not into temptation, but deliver us from evil: For thine is the kingdom, and the power, and the glory, for ever Amen

 All men are tempted by the enemy, and by their own sinful lusts.
 When we allow these lusts to take a hold of us, it leads to sin.
 These sins if allowed to come to full fruition, can bring forth spiritual death.
 Messiah taught us to pray, ”give us this day our daily bread,” in order that we might stay focused on the one who can deliver us from the desires of the flesh.

-Yahweh can deliver us when tempted to commit sin.
+Yahweh can deliver us when we are tempted to commit sin.
 He will never allow us to be tempted beyond what we are able to endure (1 Cor 10:13, 2 Peter 2:9, James 1:12-13).

 Give us this day our daily bread, refers to Yahshua (the Savior) who is that bread of life.
 His Sermon on the Mount is a guide unto spiritual living.
 Spiritual rewards are to be given to those who faithfully endure until the end.

 Blessed are the righteous, who are persecuted by evil men, for great is their reward in the kingdom of heaven (Matt 5:10-12).

 The followers of Yahshua (the Savior) are to be the salt of the earth, and the light of the world.
 Those whom He has chosen are not of this world, nor do they love the things therein; for this reason, they are also hated without a cause (Math 5:13-16, 1 John 2:15, John 15:19).

 If we love one another, Yahweh dwells within us, and his love is perfected in us.